carliann/Carli_ICT302/content/posts/LearningReport13.md

 + Using WordPress, Github, and Hugo, I published two blog posts, the one with my group and this one.

 *Find and use resources for self-directed learning.*
-+ To complete the explore activity, I had to reference WordPress's help pages to describe how exactly WordAds, Stripes, and premium block content work.
++ To complete the explore activity, I had to reference WordPress's help pages to describe how exactly WordAds, Stripe, and premium block content work.